-Does not Include Studies/Analyses in Support of Certification/Regulatory Actions which the second second o Noise induced hearing loss o Individual behavior effects (psychological and performance) The primary stimulus for the significantly increased funding in these two categories was the need for the development of supporting data for improved near term occupational hearing conservation programs, particularly within DOD.
+\\Does not Include Studies/Analyses in Support of Certification/Regulatory Actions o Noise induced hearing loss o Individual behavior effects (psychological and performance) The primary stimulus for the significantly increased funding in these two categories was the need for the development of supporting data for improved near term occupational hearing conservation programs, particularly within DOD.
 The other categories of noise effects research are indicated in Table 2.